Esoteric Warfare: Writing and recording

 The album was recorded and mixed between September and October in 2013.
 While the drums were recorded in Mølla Studio, the rest of the album was recorded in SleikBallaMi in Oslo.
 After recording was finished, the band returned to Mølla Studio where mixing was handled by Knut Møllarn from Arcturus.
 The album was mastered by Maor Applebaum in the US.
-Much of the album was written by new guitarist Teloch, while the lyrics were handled by vocalist Attila and Cern Abyss.
-He said that "my problem with this album was to write an album that would be fitting to release after 'Ordo ad Chao.'
+The album's music was written by new guitarist Teloch, while the lyrics were handled by Christian "CERN" Fleck.
+In an interview with Revolver magazine, Teloch stated that "my problem with this album was to write an album that would be fitting to release after 'Ordo ad Chao.'
 First, I wrote almost a whole album, but it was too much back to the roots, and try to top 'Ordo' for me as a songwriter was not a option either--that would be suicide for me as songwriter for them."
-The band actually recorded many of the aforementioned songs, but they were scrapped as Teloch was ultimately not satisfied with them, and the band started over.
+The band had recorded many of the aforementioned songs, but they were scrapped as Teloch was ultimately not satisfied with them, and the band started over.

 According to Attila, the band wanted to make an album that "sounded like Mayhem."
 He said that "After the Ordo album, which was a little bit progressive—maybe a little bit too much—almost like a fusion album where riffs were not repeated and the rhythm was always out or different or kind of twisted, we wanted to go back from there instead of going forward in that direction.
 Every Mayhem album has a kind of unique aspect, but we wanted to go back to a little bit more traditional extreme metal.
 Of course, there’s all these elements that Mayhem has built up for itself as a band, but we still wanted to go back to something that was straightforward musically and a little more brutal and more like extreme metal."

 As with the previous album, the lyrics focus less on the classically Satanic themes of the band's early work, instead referring to occult and conspiracy theory concepts such as psychic powers, mind control and alien tampering with human evolution.
 (For instance, the song "Corpse of Care" appears to be a direct allusion to Bohemian Grove and the Cremation of Care ceremony performed there.)

-"I am become Death, the destroyer of worlds." by J. Robert Oppenheimer serves as the intro for the song Trinity which is also the code name assigned by Oppenheimer for the first detonation of a nuclear weapon.
+"Now I am become Death, the destroyer of worlds." by J. Robert Oppenheimer serves as the intro for the song Trinity which is also the code name assigned by Oppenheimer for the first detonation of a nuclear weapon.

-Like its predecessor Ordo Ad Chao, the album has some death metal sound and death grunt vocals.
-The album style has more blackened death metal sound than any of its predecessors.